CalyrexYT/Centimental-Skillset-Weapons/README.md

 - Changed Mjolnir explosion type to hopefully fix ghost blocks? (not confirmed)
 - Added portals for chorus of the void, summoned by holding the weapon and pressing the keybind (default R)
 - Updated known bugs

+v0.3.9
+- Mjolnir explosing type did not fix ghost blocks, now reverted to mob explosion to increase the blast range
+- Added a fun new feature for a certain weapon that is very hard to obtain!

 ## Known Bugs
 - Explosion from mjolnir sometimes create ghost blocks(fixed but not confirmed)